trifork/cheetah-lib-shared-dotnet/docs/articles/Cheetah.Kafka/UsingCheetahKafka.md

 The injected consumer is pre-configured to:
 * Authenticate towards Kafka using OAuth2
-* Deserialize message values from json with UTF8-encoding.
+* Deserialize message values and keys from json with UTF8-encoding.

 The same concept applies for producers and admin clients.
 The following example shows a producer and admin client being registered and injected: